Abdul-Karim Qasim: 14 July Revolution

-In the wake of the brutal coup, the new Iraqi Republic was proclaimed and headed by a Revolutionary Council.
+In the wake of the brutal coup, the new Iraqi Republic was proclaimed and headed by a Revolutionary Military Council.
 At its head was a three-man Sovereignty Council, composed of members of Iraq's three main communal/ethnic groups.
-Muhammad Mahdi Kubbah represented the Arab Shi’a population; Khalid al-Naqshabandi the Kurds; and Najib al Rubay’i the Arab Sunni population.
+Muhammad Mahdi Kubbah represented the Arab Shia population, Khalid al-Naqshabandi the Kurds, and Muhammad Najib ar-Ruba'i the Arab Sunni population.
 This tripartite Council was to assume the role of the Presidency.
-A cabinet was created, composed of a broad spectrum of Iraqi political movements, including two National Democratic Party representatives, one member of al-Istiqlal, one Ba’ath representative and one Marxist.
+A cabinet was created, composed of a broad spectrum of Iraqi political movements, including two National Democratic Party representatives, one member of al-Istiqlal, one Ba'ath Party representative and one Marxist.

 After seizing power, Qasim assumed the post of Prime Minister and Defence Minister, while Colonel Arif was selected as Deputy Prime Minister and Interior Minister.
 They became the highest authority in Iraq with both executive and legislative powers.
 Muhammad Najib ar-Ruba'i became Chairman of the Sovereignty Council (head of state), but his power was very limited.

 On 26 July 1958, the Interim Constitution was adopted, pending a permanent law to be promulgated after a free referendum.
 According to the document, Iraq was to be a republic and a part of the Arab nation while the official state religion was listed as Islam.
 Powers of legislation were vested in the Council of Ministers, with the approval of the Sovereignty Council, whilst executive function was also vested in the Council of Ministers.